faenrandir/a_careful_examination/documents/questions/questions.md

 1. Why does it appear that Joseph Smith did not tell anyone about the restoration of the Melchizedek Priesthood [for several years](https://www.fairmormon.org/answers/Mormonism_and_priesthood/Restoration/Melchizedek/Date)?
 And why did Joseph Smith [retro-fit Book of Commandment revelations with Priesthood restoration stories](https://en.wikipedia.org/wiki/Book_of_Commandments#Content_of_the_Book_of_Commandments)? (see [full side-by-side BoC and D&C comparison](https://drive.google.com/file/d/0B6ItuDdVWOO8X2JqTlVCb3E5dTg/view))

+1. Given their separation by 800 miles, the Saints in Kirtland were unaware of events as they occurred in Jackson County Missouri.
+Given [his omniscience](https://www.lds.org/scriptures/tg/god-omniscience-of?lang=eng), however, God should be aware of events as they occur.
+Unbeknownst to the Saints in Kirtland, the Saints in Missouri (aka 'Zion') had just had their businesses looted, their printing press destroyed, their farms and houses burned, and had just been forced to sign an agreement to leave Jackson County when [D&C 97](https://www.lds.org/scriptures/dc-testament/dc/97?lang=eng) was revealed to Joseph Smith in Kirtland.
+Why did God appear to be fairly [unaware of the events that had just transpired in Jackson County](http://www.116pages.com/2017/11/doctrine-and-covenants-section-97.html?m=1) as indicated by the various concerns discussed in section 97?

 ## Adam and Eve

 The Church teaches [in 8 current manuals](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/397ebf7846fb325dbaa6fe3714131e2f07268777/documents/science/the_6000_year_problem.pdf) that Adam lived at approximately 4000 BC; Joseph Smith claimed that [Adam and Eve walked out of the Garden of Eden into Missouri, USA](http://en.fairmormon.org/Joseph_Smith/Garden_of_Eden_in_Missouri),[^eden_in_missiour] and modern leaders [affirm the physical, literal reality of Adam and Eve](https://www.lds.org/general-conference/2015/04/where-justice-love-and-mercy-meet?lang=eng).
 In addition, restored LDS scripture describes Adam and Eve tilling the ground immediately upon their explusion from the Garden of Eden (see [Moses 4:29](https://www.lds.org/scriptures/pgp/moses/4.29)).
 Given that agriculture was not invented [until about 10,000 years ago](https://en.wikipedia.org/wiki/Neolithic_Revolution), it appears that all accounts of Adam and Eve from LDS prophetic sources place them somewhere between 4,000 BCE and 10,000 BCE (in Missouri, USA).